flarum/docs/extend/index.md

     ],
 ```

-Your `composer.json` should now look like this:
+Your `composer.json` should now look similar to this:

 ```json
 {